Acts Chapter Sixteen

 Acts 16:1-3

-He came to Derbe and then to Lystra, where a disciple named Timothy lived, whose mother was a Jewess and a believer, but whose father was a Greek.
-The brothers at Lystra and Iconium spoke well of him.
-Paul wanted to take him along on the journey, so he circumcised him because of the Jews who lived in that area, for they all knew that his father was a Greek.
+Sha'ul came down to Derbe and went on to Lystra, where there lived a talmid named Timothy.
+He was the son of a Jewish woman who had come to trust, and a Greek father.
+All the brothers in Lystra and Iconium spoke well of Timothy.
+Sha'ul wanted Timothy to accompany him; so he took him and did a b'rit-milah, because of the Jews living in those areas; for they all knew that his father had been a Greek.

 Paul went to Lystra where he met Timothy.
 As Timothy had a Jewish mother and a Gentile father, he would have been considered an outsider.
 He was a respected believer in the area and Paul wanted to take him along on his journey.
 Paul circumcised Timothy even though the leaders in Jerusalem had said that it was not necessary (see chapter 15).
 This shows us the kind of faith that Timothy had as he willingly suffered the pain of circumcision so that he would not be a stumbling block to the Jews of that area.